manish7924/DocScan-MLKit/README.md

 ## Contributing

 We welcome contributions from the community!
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.
-If you'd like to contribute, please follow these steps:Fork the repository.Create a new branch for your feature or bug fix.Commit your changes and push them to your branch.Create a pull request with a detailed description of your changes.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes and push them to your branch.
+4. Create a pull request with a detailed description of your changes.
-Please ensure your code adheres to the project's coding standards and includes appropriate tests.
+5. Please ensure your code adheres to the project's coding standards and includes appropriate tests.

 ## Contact